Sometimes you and I make life out to be more mysterious than it actually is.

 Most church leaders love to think and love to debate issues.

 Effective leaders add one more component.
 They act.

 Most church leaders I know overthink and underact.
 If you acted on even a few more of your good ideas, you could possibly be twice as effective in a very short timeframe.Effective leaders don't just talk.
 They act.
 Click To Tweet

 9. You don’t think there’s anything wrong with your church

-I still run into a surprising amount of leaders and church members who love their church but can’t figure out why anyone else does.
+I still run into a surprising amount of leaders and church members who love their church and can’t figure out why anyone else doesn’t.

-Well, those churches are on their way to soon having not much more than a small club for the already convinced.
+Well, those churches are on their way to soon have not much more than a small club for the already convinced.